hiibolt/KnowledgeBase/pages/SHM Lab Report.md

 		- ### 3.3.3 Period of Motion
 		  The period of motion is entirely independent of the initial amplitude, but it is heavily impacted by the mass of the object.
 		- ### 3.3.4 K Calculation
 		  Depending on the mass of the object, the K constant increases drastically.
+I believe this is due to imperfect timing or perhaps an imperfect system.
+		-
 - # Discussion
   ...
 - # Conclusion